saucepoint/v4-constant-sum/README.md

 ## Methodology

-1. To faciliate a custom curve, we need to skip the concentrated liquidity swap.
-We'll use the [NoOp](https://www.v4-by-example.org/hooks/no-op) pattern, allowing us to implement the constant-sum swap.

 2. The hook will hold its own token balances (as liquidity for the constant-sum curve)

 3. The `beforeSwap` hook will handle the constant-sum curve: